 I was pretty sure Lucy announced she was retiring from life as a pro triathlete at the end of 2017 to focus more on her career as an Oncologist.
 Yep, that’s right, she’s been juggling oncology and being a pro triathlete for years now.

 So when I kept hearing that she had been winning races one after the other, I was clearly impressed but also a little surprised.
-It turns out that Lucy had just dropped the amount of training she was doing due to increased work load and in fact it was benefiting her performance.
-So, on her ‘off year’, this incredible woman won 3 Ironmans, 2 half Ironmans, Long Course Weekend in Mallorca as well as the inaugural Patagonian Man.
+It turns out that Lucy had just dropped the amount of training she was doing due to increased workload and in fact, it was benefiting her performance.
+So, on her ‘off-year’, this incredible woman won 3 Ironmans, 2 half Ironmans, Long Course Weekend in Mallorca as well as the inaugural Patagonian Man.
 That’s insane!

 View this post on Instagram

 Alongside all of this, Lucy founded an initiative called “5k Your Way” which takes place at regular Park Run locations each month.
-It’s a community based initiative to encourage and support people living with cancer – family, friends, those working in cancer services – to walk, jog, run, cheer or volunteer at a local Your Way Park Run.
+It’s a community-based initiative to encourage and support people living with cancer – family, friends, those working in cancer services – to walk, jog, run, cheer or volunteer at a local Your Way Park Run.
 She is a true role model for making the most of each day, whatever it may hold.

 A snippet from her blog states:

 “Every day at work, I’m astounded by the resilience of people.
-For the last 5 months I’ve been treating a lot of younger people with cancer.
+For the last 5 months, I’ve been treating a lot of younger people with cancer.
 It’s what I want to do longer term – I love it.
 Most people would struggle to understand why a job like this is enjoyable and I find it hard to explain.
 But some of it, I’m sure, is seeing people at their strongest… But every time, pretty much every single time, patients and families cope.
 Lives are turned upside down in an instant.
 Dreams are threatened.
-Futures uncertain.
+Futures are uncertain.
 But people deal with it and work around what they have.
 The resilience of humans is incredible.